June 28, Year 12

 July 5, Year 12

 Last night every news channel broadcasted the same video on loop.
 The citizens of C8 were celebrating and rejoicing in the streets for marriage between humans and robots had finally been legalized in all states.
-C8 or Country 8 was once known as… Alas, I can't say it.
-As per the rules of the new world, we're not allowed to take names of people, places and things of the past.
-They trigger memories of the war and we're all trying to heal.
+I wish I could tell you what C8 or Country 8 was once known as.
+But I cannot.
+I cannot risk it.
+As per the rules of the new world, we are not allowed to take names of people, places and things of the past.
+They trigger memories of the war and we are all trying to heal.

 I will bring this up with her today when she comes for my check-up in a few hours.
 She must be really happy with the news.